 FIMMPROP is a highly innovative tool for simulating propagation in optical waveguides in 2D and 3D, which is fully integrated as part of our optical mode solver FIMMWAVE and relies on the rigorous EigenMode Expansion (EME) method.

-- FDTD Engine: a state-of-the-art 2D/3D Finite Difference Time Domain engine, probably the most popular propagation algorithm for photonics and photonic crystals.
+- FDTD Engine: a state-of-the-art 2D/3D Finite Difference Time Domain engine, probably the most popular propagation algorithm for photonics.

-- FETD Engine: our unique 2D/3D Finite Element Time Domain tool, ideal for modelling plasmonics accurately.
+- FETD Engine: our unique 2D/3D Finite Element Time Domain tool, ideal for modelling plasmonics, metamaterials or graphene-based devices accurately.

 - FEFD Engine: a high-speed 2D Finite Element Frequency Domain, ideal for fast prototyping and optimisation.